7 Days That Shook 7 Decades Of World Trade

 "Most people don't want just walls," Slaughter said.
 "They get that globalization in general is good.
 What they really want are bridges that will build ladders of opportunity at the same time so people have a chance to thrive and benefit from all the dynamism of innovation and globalization."

 The last seven days have exposed deep cracks in the global trading system.
-The months to come will show whether those cracks can be repaired, or if the system is bound to crumble under populist pressure.
+The months to come will show whether those cracks can be repaired or the system is bound to crumble under populist pressure.